Mohsendirbaz/ONE/probing-new/README.md

 7. **Integrated All Components**: Ensured that all necessary components (financial_entity_visualizations, code-entity-analyzer, file_associations, and insights_generator) are properly integrated into the probing-new module.

+8. **Modern, Responsive UI**: All components now have dedicated CSS files with:
+   - Responsive design that works across all device sizes
+   - Clear visual hierarchy and consistent styling
+   - Interactive elements with hover and active states
+   - Visual feedback for loading, errors, and success states
+   - Animations for improved user experience

+9. **Centralized Data Flow**: All data now flows through a single pipeline, eliminating the need for manual file transfers or imports.

+10. **Automatic Updates**: The system automatically detects changes in files and updates all connected components.

+11. **Direct Analysis**: Components can directly trigger analyses without relying on temporary files or manual steps.

 ## Usage

 To run the probing module: